crystal-lang/crystal-book/syntax_and_semantics/literals/string.md

 A heredoc generally allows interpolation and escapes.

-To denote a heredoc without interpolation nor escapes, the opening heredoc identifier is enclosed in single quotes:
+To denote a heredoc without interpolation or escapes, the opening heredoc identifier is enclosed in single quotes:

 ```crystal
 <<-'HERE'